xoscar/image-store/frontend/README.md

 export {default} from './Component';
 ```

-Allowing external modules importing it directly from the parent folder `import folder/Component`.
+This allows external modules to import it directly from the parent folder `import folder/Component`.

 #### Downsides